medic/cht-docs/content/en/apps/reference/api.md

 For potential forwards compatibility, you must pass the `namespace` and `application` as `medic`.

-The `version` should correspond to a release, pre-release or branch that has been pushed to our builds server (currently hard-coded to https://staging.dev.medicmobile.org/builds).
+The `version` should correspond to a release, pre-release or branch that has been pushed to our builds server, which is currently hard-coded to `https://staging.dev.medicmobile.org/builds`.
 This happens automatically upon a successful travis run.

 Calling this endpoint will eventually cause api and sentinel to restart.